 The temple houses one of the twelve Jyotirlingas in India and is also one of the 52 Shakti Peethas of Sati, so it has many tourists visiting regularly.

 - Temple opening hours: Daily 4.30 am to 10 pm

 Jyotirlingas in West India

-Many visit the temple to prayer because they believe that doing so rids them of all evil from the world.
+Many visit the temple to offer prayers because they believe that doing so saves them of all evil in the world and also protects them from any form of poison.
 Other highlights of the temple are the large statue of Lord Shiva and lush gardens.